skalenetwork/libjson-rpc-cpp/CONTRIBUTING.md

 # Developer Information

-If you plan to contribute to libjson-rpc-cpp, please skim the following information.
+If you plan to contribute to libjson-rpc-cpp-skale, please skim the following information.

 ## Developer Makefile

-The [Makefile](Makefile) contains useful commands that makes development for libjson-rpc-cpp easier.
+The [Makefile](Makefile) contains useful commands that makes development for libjson-rpc-cpp-skale easier.

 * `make build`: builds the framework in the default configuration
 * `make build-docker`: builds the framework for all distributions in docker